What to Do If You Find a Parakeet Outside Your Home?

 If the bird is exhibiting open-mouth breathing or gasping for air, remove all perches and place it in an empty cage, pet carrier or cardboard box.
 Minimize handling and stress to prevent the bird from becoming too anxious, as it may become lethargic and possibly lay an egg, which could put pressure on nerves that control the legs and cause paralysis or self-mutilation.

-See also Can Cockatiels Live With Parakeets?
+See also How Do Cockatiels Get Along With Parakeets?

 What to Do If You Find a Parakeet Outside